ajgarlag/psr15-router/README.md

 Usage
 -----

-You can choose if you want to route your request through a [MiddlewareInterface] or a [DelegateInterface]
+You can choose if you want to route your request through a [MiddlewareInterface] or a [RequestHandlerInterface]

 ### Middleware routing